heroku/terraform-provider-heroku/website/docs/r/app_config_association.html.markdown

 ~> **NOTE:**
 - Heroku does not have a 'sensitivity' distinction for its config variables.
 This distinction is only made during Terraform plans and applies to avoid leaking sensitive data via plan output.
-- Be careful when having config variables defined in both `heroku_app` and `heroku_config_association` resources.
-As the latter resource has a dependency on the former, any overlapping config variables in `heroku_app` will be overwritten in `heroku_config_association`.
+- Be careful when having config variables defined in both `heroku_app` and `heroku_app_config_association` resources.
+As the latter resource has a dependency on the former, any overlapping config variables in `heroku_app` will be overwritten in `heroku_app_config_association`.

 ## Example HCL
 ```hcl